 - a.
 Distance learning programs must meet all NASM operational and curricular standards for programs of their type and content.
 This means that the functions and competencies required by applicable standards are met even when distance learning mechanisms predominate in the total delivery system. - b.
-Programs in which more than 40% of their requirements are fulfilled through distance learning will be designated as distance learning programs in NASM publications.
+Institutions approved by NASM to offer music programs delivered either entirely or partially through distance learning means will be designated as such in NASM publications. - c.
+Institutions approved by NASM to offer distance learning programs shall provide, in institutional publications as appropriate, a listing, or designation, or indication of all music programs offered either entirely or partially through distance learning means.
+Institutions shall designate in publications whether required courses are offered through distance learning (i.e., online, hybrid) and/or on ground in-person means.